1. Home

 COVID-19 has disrupted education worldwide

-The COVID-19 pandemic threatens to reverse years of progress in children’s education.
-Lockdown has forced many schools around the world to close.
-With the economic uncertainty caused by the pandemic, many of these schools may never reopen again.
+The COVID-19 pandemic reversed the years of progress in children’s education.
+The lockdown has forced many schools around the world to close.

 The pandemic has also highlighted the digital divide between the rich and the poor.
-Remote learning is currently out of reach for at least 500 million students.
-In many disadvantaged communities, children do not have access to laptops or a strong internet connection to continue their learning during lockdown.
+Remote learning was out of reach for at least 500 million students.
+In many disadvantaged communities, children did not have access to laptops or a strong internet connection to continue their learning during lockdowns.

 51112577509 8Eb6e38490 K